-The University offered the above-named primary prevention and awareness programs for all incoming students in 2020.
-Please see the chart below for 2020 program information:
+The University offered the above-named primary prevention and awareness programs for all incoming students in 2021.
+Note: Due to the COVID-19 global pandemic, some programs were not available during the 2020-2021 academic year.
+Please see the chart below for 2021 program information: